Gumperto/connect-4-waseda/README.md

 ./build/connect-4-waseda
 ```

-5. Fix any features you desire and make a pull request!
-I'll review it within 1 - 2 days.
+5. Fix any features you desire (source files in /src) and make a pull request/direct push to the repo!
+In case of PR I'll review it within 1 - 2 days.

-6. If you would like to clean up the directory a bit, type (this would clean up any object files used during build process):
+6. If you would like to clean up the directory a bit, type:
 ```
 make clean
 ```